JamesMcN4242/AdventOfCode2022/README.md

 # Day Eight (C#)
 I don't think I went about this the best way.
 But I guess it's clear at this point I never think I've gone the right way with a solution for AoC, even if it completes pretty instantly.
 Today since this was completed on a train, I've not taken any time at all to clean it.
 So there is probably easy to fix segments.

+# Day Nine (C#)
+This one wasn't as bad as I was expecting it to be.
+Part two required just extending my solution slightly to work for both parts which was nice.
+Initially I thought that was going to result in a much bigger change.
+I'm interested to see what weird and nice mathematical ways people come up with to solve today's puzzle.
+Doing it interatively was the only thing that came to mind for me...
+Ohhh.
+Unless I'd done a Sonic companion like approach where I use the same inputs delayed for the following knots, as opposed to stopping the head for each single step.
+That seems like more effort though.